recallfx/ha-combined-lights/README.md

 - **Best for**: Fine ambient lighting control and accent scenarios

 ### Why Curves Matter
-At 1% brightness, the difference between 1% and 2% zone output is **100% brighter** - very noticeable!
+At 1% brightness, the difference between 1% and 2% stage output is **100% brighter** - very noticeable!
-At 60% brightness, the difference between 60% and 61% zone output is only **1.7% brighter** - barely perceptible.
+At 60% brightness, the difference between 60% and 61% stage output is only **1.7% brighter** - barely perceptible.

 Curves give you **more precision where it matters most** and **smoother control where fine-tuning is less critical**.